mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 Compared to the previous majority vote output, we can see that the classification accuracy is slightly better on component 2 for the subtype Her2.

 An AUC plot *per block* is plotted using the function `auroc()`.
-We have already mentioned in Section 3.4 that the interpretation of this output may not be particularly insightful in relation to the performance evaluation of our methods, but can complement the statistical analysis.
+We have already mentioned in Module 3 for PLS-DA, the interpretation of this output may not be particularly insightful in relation to the performance evaluation of our methods, but can complement the statistical analysis.
 For example, here for the miRNA data set once we have reached component 2 (Figure \@ref(fig:diablo-auroc)):

 ```r